 Our community members—that we call Peacemakers—make video campaigns that join with word-of-mouth, trauma-informed messaging to change the tide of violence in their community.

-The people enrolled in our six programs receive training in de-escalation, trauma informed care, conflict resolution, and restorative justice as they become Community Health Workers that we call "Peacemakers."
-The Peacemakers then make and disseminate anti-violence campaigns by word-of-mouth in their homes, schools, and on the streets as well as by video in their online or social media networks.
+The older youth and adult Peacemakers then make and disseminate anti-violence campaigns for themselves and others by word-of-mouth in their homes, schools, and on the streets as well as by video in their online or social media networks.
+They also co-lead a variety of mediations.

 We practice community organizing, community education, and community healing with a holistic, disability-conscious understanding.
 Peacemaking through life science, environmental justice, and literacy are key within our mission.

-Our work has eliminated homicides and suicides among enrollees, and drastically reduced rates of domestic violence, eviction, and gun possession, while uplifting community members coping skills with PTSD, poverty, anxiety, and depression.
 Visit the Impact page of our website for video testimonials from community members' campaigns, as well as data about our outcomes, and information about how we measure our success.

 Currently, we are in the sixth year of a long-term community healing project in East Baltimore with residents of 6 low-income housing projects as the official Educational and Health Services Partner of the McKim Center.